OWASP/samm/Current Releases/head/agile-guidance/agilenotes.md

 **Deliverable**

 Just to imagine what these notes would look like:  in the 2.0 core PDF, these notes could for example be presented in rectangles marked ‘Agile note’ and then contain the note text.
 That way they are not part of the method-agnostic core text but at the same time they provide information that can easily be found or skipped.

-There are three main reasons for these Agile notes:

-1. They provide specifics on how the activity is (slightly) different for Agile, on the same detail level as the core model
-2. Additionally they provide more detail on how to implement activities in Agile (for example how you make code reviews incremental), and what to watch out for.
-Many mistakes are made in practice when doing security, especially in Agile situations.
-3. They prevent some readers from believing SAMM is ‘too much waterfall’.
-This is mainly a language thing.

 # The SAMM Agile notes
 ## Topic: General